Climara Transdermal Patches

 - systemic lupus erythematosus (SLE, a chronic inflammatory disease)

 Studies have suggested that HRT may be associated with an increased risk of developing blood clots.
 You have an increased risk of a blood clot if you have any of the above risk factors.
 In addition to these, there may be other risk factors.
+In the case of a combination of factors, the risk may be higher than simply adding two individual risks.
 Talk to your doctor if you have any concerns.

 Using Climara may also increase your risk of coronary heart disease.
 Tell your doctor if you experience chest pain or discomfort.